 Frequently Asked Questions – SAT/ACT

-After working with over 1600+ students, we’ve seen it all!
+After working with almost 7000 students, we’ve seen it all!
 In the process, we’ve collected valuable information that will hopefully simplify the process.
 Knowing information about the tests is almost as important as knowing information in the tests!
 So here are the questions we’re most often asked:

-- The ACT is an alternate to the SAT and is now accepted at more colleges and universities than the SAT.
+- The ACT is an alternate to the SAT and is now accepted at all colleges and universities that accept the SAT.
 A perfect ACT score is a 36.

 - An average score is around a 21.

-- Most students take the test they prefer twice during high school—once in the spring of junior year and once in the fall of senior year.
+- We recommend students take each test twice during high school—once in the spring of junior year and once in the fall of senior year.

 - When planning your child’s actual test schedule, make sure to leave time for an “off” day, i.e., if your student doesn’t perform as well as expected, whether due to illness, distraction, or bad test environment, it’s important to have a backup test date.
 Though this will mean the student will end up taking the test three times, it ensures that a bad test day won’t have devastating effects.